make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [jirijanu](https://github.com/jirijanu) for assisting with support for ZTH08ZTU zigbee temperature and humidity sensors.
 - [AndaPlays](https://github.com/AndaPlays) for assisting with support for Linkoze dual button wall switch.
 - [alexeyatbluescape](https://github.com/alexeyatbluescape) for contributing support for Feit dimmer.
+- [g470258](https://github.com/g470258) for contributing support for Thermex IF water heaters.